SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 ```

-3. Commit all changes to a commit on the default branch.
+3. `git add` and `git commit` all changes to a commit on the default branch.

 ## Setup features
 Suppose we now want to add two features.